 As you reinvigorate your learning and development programs, there are a few things you can do to ease the transition:

-- Establish a COVID-19 L&D plan & budget – Examine your environment, set realistic goals, and involve leaders who will support the new L&D plan.
+- Establish a COVID-19 learning and development plan and budget – Examine your environment, set realistic goals, and involve leaders who will support the new learning and development plan.
 Include individual contributors in initial discussions to gain better insight and perspective into your workforce’s needs.
 Identify top learning deliverables that are both relevant and important during COVID-19 but don’t forget to include a fun, interactive element.
 Configure your approach to incorporate a variety of L&D program styles into the mix to maximize your ROI.

-- Make it interactive and peer-driven – People learn best through experience, so even in a virtual environment, your L&D curriculums should include interactive elements.
+- Make it interactive and peer-driven – People learn best through experience, so even in a virtual environment, your learning and development curriculums should include interactive elements.
 And leveraging the power of flipped learning can help to capitalize on available time and solidify learnings at a faster rate.

-- Consider making participation voluntary at first – This will allow those who can and want to participate to do so while signaling to everyone that L&D is ramping back up.
+- Consider making participation voluntary at first – This will allow those who can and want to participate to do so while signaling to everyone that learning and development is ramping back up.
 This will also give you a good read on how much interest there is among your workforce.

 - Focus on relevant learning deliverables – From presentation skills to storytelling, there is no shortage of learning areas that are hyper-relevant in today’s environment.
 By helping your people develop key skills they use every day, you can mitigate the perception that training is just another to-do on the list.